-You simply must try an old fashioned Lime Rickey recipe from this collection.
-"Rickeys" all contain the juice of limes combined with one or more fruit-flavored fountain syrups and carbonated water.
-And James Bond aside, they are usually never shaken.
+Rickeys are beverages that contain the juice of limes combined with one or more fruit-flavored fountain syrups and carbonated water.
+And opposite to James Bond's preference, they are usually stirred, not shaken.

 The Dispenser's Formulary or Soda Water Guide (1915)